TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 As part of this tutorial, we focus on the basics only and how to apply them.
-A comprehensive documentation about TypoScript and all its objects, properties and functions can be found in the :ref:`TypoScript Reference <t3tsref:start>`.
+A comprehensive documentation about TypoScript and all its objects, properties and functions can be found in the :doc:`TypoScript Reference <t3tsref:Index>`.

 .. _files-and-directories: